ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

   My system works as follows:

   1. Run the code, and turn on the light;
-  2. Press the ‘+’ button of the light, we can see O was typed;
+  2. Press the `+` button of the light, we can see O was typed;
+  3. Continue pressing `+` button;
-  3. Press the '-' button of the light, we can see O was deleted;
+  4. Press the `-` button of the light, we can see O was deleted;
+  5. Continue pressing `-` button;
-  4. Trun off the light so no input will be take.
+  6. Trun off the light so no input will be take.